eclipse-vertx/vert.x/new/core_manual_js.md

 ## WebSockets on the server

-To use WebSockets on the server you create an HTTP server as normal [LINK], but instead of setting a `requestHandler` you set a `websocketHandler` on the server.
+To use WebSockets on the server you create an HTTP server as normal, but instead of setting a `requestHandler` you set a `websocketHandler` on the server.

     var server = new vertx.HttpServer();